DJ Quicksilver

-Orhan Terzi (born 28 June 1964), better known by his stage name DJ Quicksilver, is a German-Turkish DJ and music producer.
-His stage name derives from his days taking part in DJ contests, where a mercury column would gauge audience reaction.
+Orhan Terzi (born 28 June 1964), also known as DJ Quicksilver and Watergate, is a German-Turkish DJ and music producer.
+The name Quicksilver derives from his days taking part in DJ contests, where a mercury column would gauge audience reaction.

 Early life

 Terzi was born on 28 June 1964 in Trabzon, Turkey.
 His family moved to Hattingen, Germany in the late 1960s.

-Musical career

-Early career
+Career

-He began working with Tommaso de Donatis on DJ Quicksilver material, and released tracks for a variety of record labels, including Avex Trax, Positiva Records, Telstar, Edel AG, Alphabet City, and Sub Terranean.
+Terzi began working with Tommaso de Donatis on DJ Quicksilver material, and released tracks for record labels including Avex Trax, Positiva Records, Telstar, Edel AG, Alphabet City, and Sub Terranean.

-1996–1998: Breakthrough and success

-In November 1996, he released "Bellissima" - a hit double A-sided single.
-The song became a big hit on the UK dance charts in 1997 and then crossed over into pop, reaching #4 on the UK Singles Chart and selling enough copies to become a gold record, selling well throughout Europe.
-It remains his biggest single so far.
+In November 1996, Terzi released "Bellissima".
+It became a hit on the UK dance charts in 1997 and crossed over into pop, reaching #4 on the UK singles chart.
+It was certified gold, selling well throughout Europe.
 Other releases include "Boombastic", which sampled the Shaggy track.